 Ronald McDonald House Charities

-In March 2017, LIU Brisbane hosted brokers, solicitors and loss assessors at our fourth annual Charity Corporate Tennis Day at the Queensland Tennis Centre.
+In March 2017, Liberty Brisbane hosted brokers, solicitors and loss assessors at our fourth annual Charity Corporate Tennis Day at the Queensland Tennis Centre.
 As usual, 100 per cent of funds raised on the day were donated to Ronald McDonald House South East Queensland and their Power of Love Campaign.

 While guests enjoyed a sausage sizzle, celebrity athletes including Ian Heally, Craig Burns, Ryall Harris, Rhys Howden, Taylor McKeown, Bronte Barratt, Dane Bird Smith, Wally Fullerton, Trevor Gillmeister - and Ronald - played a fun game with oversized racquets.
 Later, teams played hotshots before the Fast4 tennis draw.